Depth in Color: James Greenhalgh's Revealing Film Portraits

 With digital, I’ll take 500 photos and like 10 of them.
 Whereas with film, you’re stuck with 36 photos, which forces you to think about every frame.
 That means you’ll like the vast majority of the photos you’ve taken.

-Your most recent photos, a series called Tungsten, is characterized by light and color.
+Your most recent photo series, Tungsten, is characterized by light and color.
 What’s behind it?

 Where does the name come from?